-"Tikkun Olam - a multimedia exploration" is the first in what is intended to become a series of rich projects contributing to intercultural understanding through artistic interaction.
-This event includes examples of work from the Jewish, Aboriginal and Korean communities. themezzuzahproject takes several forms and includes events for seniors at the Montefiore, and an event focussing on the Egyptian community, entitled "Exodus 2".
+"Tikkun Olam - a multimedia exploration" was presented twice, once at North Shore Temple Emanuel and once at the Waverley Library, contributing to intercultural understanding through artistic interaction.
+The events included examples of work from the Jewish, Aboriginal and Korean communities. themezzuzahproject takes several forms and includes events for seniors at the Montefiore, and an event focussing on the Egyptian community, entitled "Exodus 2".

 Estelle has exhibited as a ceramicist, printmaker and photographer.
 In 2001 she was featured as the lead ceramicist in the Australian Ceramics and Pottery magazine.
 Estelle studied ceramics at the National Art School East Sydney, and completed a Bachelor of Fine Arts at the College of Fine Arts, University of New South Wales, majoring in printmaking.
-Her most recent passion is curating:
+She is also a passionate curator: